mebauer/PUI2018_mb6203/HW3_mb6203/README.md

 - Urwa Muaz
 - Manrique Vargas

-I can't stress this enough that these last two assignments were particulularly challenging for me.
-All of the student guidance/feedback was in-person at CUSP's building, and extensive explanation was provided to me by all of these students while working through code.
+All of the student guidance/feedback was in-person at CUSP's building, and extensive explanation/reasoning was provided to me by all of these students while working through code.
+Each student provided feedback and contributing to my learning.